huangweibuct/huangwei2.github.io/_pages/about.md

 Talks
 ======
+- 8/3/2020: Towards understanding the interaction between people, social events and urban mobility using data-driven methods.
+Nation University of Singapore.
+Singapore
 - 7/11/2019: Modeling and understanding how people interact with urban environments using data-driven methods.
 The University of Hong Kong, China
 - 7/9/2018: Modeling and understanding urban activity patterns based on crowdsourced data.
 University of Electronic Science and Technology of China.
 Chengdu, China
 - 3/5/2018: How people live, work and play in cities.
 Peking University.
 Beijing, China